 Not only is your remote team working in complete isolation from other teammates, but every individual is missing out on a key element of life at work.
 The face to face interactions, the appraisal-related jokes, nodding at each other while passing by and the likes of it.
 Working from home comes with a huge cost of its own and that is—loneliness.

-Loneliness is the biggest struggle that comes with working remotely. -Buffer
+Loneliness is the biggest struggle that comes with working remotely.- Buffer

-Effective communication is key to ensure that there’s no break in social connection between remote teams and the HQ.
-Remote teams have an engine which has to be well-oiled with communication and mutual respect to and from the people who are working in the office.
-As it’s already been proven that in a battle of carrot and stick, carrot takes the win, it’s the same in case of remote employees.
+Effective communication is key to ensure that there’s no break in the social connection between remote teams and the HQ.
+Remote teams have an engine that has to be well-oiled with communication and mutual respect to and from the people who are working in the office.
+As it’s already been proven that in a battle of carrot and stick, carrot takes the win, it’s the same in the case of remote employees.

 However, it’s not just about the bad things as remote employees have a monetary advantage of their own.
 There are a number of benefits of working remotely for employees with a fair degree of savings, flexibility, home-cooked meals and working from the couch.

-The average remote worker saves $444 on gas and spends roughly 50% less on lunches. -The US Bureau of Labour
+The average remote worker saves $444 on gas and spends roughly 50% less on lunches.- The US Bureau of Labour

 Isn’t that a perk on its own?

 If we consider the pros and cons of both in-office and remote work, we can’t declare a clear winner.
-No matter how much the in-office vs. remote work is weighed up against each other, it’s safe to say that each of them have different traits and hence have to be treated differently.
+No matter how much the in-office vs. remote work is weighed up against each other, it’s safe to say that each of them has different traits and hence have to be treated differently.